 Students coming from other parts of the world for a stay of more than 90 days in Iceland will need to buy health insurance from an Icelandic insurance company in order to apply for a residence permit.
 This insurance is relatively inexpensive by international standards here are links to icelandic insurance companies; TM, VIS, Sjova.

 No other insurance is required.
 Some students may wish to buy accident, theft, damage, or travel insurance.
 This must be done in their country of origin before arriving in Iceland.
 In general, we advise students to be careful and think twice before buying extra insurance coverage.
 Some packages are heavily advertised and marketed but provide little actual benefit.

 There is no specific student cafeteria, mensa, or canteen at Bifröst.
-There is a café which serves full meals at lunch, and hamburgers and hot sandwiches at dinner (see above for prices).
+There is a café which serves full meals at lunch, and hamburgers and hot sandwiches for dinner.
 However, most students choose to save money and cook their own meals.
 All apartments and rooms have excellent facilities for cooking.
 In many apartments students take turns cooking meals, cutting the cost down even more.

 There are no medical facilities on campus (except for first aid kits and a trained EMS person).
 The nearest healthcare centre is in the town of Borgarnes, 30 km from Bifröst.
 The nearest hospital is in the town of Akranes, approximately 70 km away.
 In case of a medical emergency, call the national emergency number: 112.
 Iceland has an excellent standard of medical care.

 At Bifröst there is a gym and weight room open to all students, staff and their families.
 Access is included in the tuition fees, and there are generally regularly organised fitness classes (yoga, spinning, etc.) held over the academic year.